rdd-giga/qlear-guides/source/_posts/Stations:-Add-to-Dashboard.md

 ---
-title: 'Locations: Add to Dashboard'
+title: 'Stations: Add to Dashboard'
-categories: 'Locations and Stations'
-subTitle: 'Navigating Location'
-sortIndex: '7'
+sortIndex: '-1'
 ---
-For convenience of access, you can add a Location to your Dashboard in Location Display.
+Except you can add a Location to your Dashboard in Location Display, you also can add a station to your Dashboard.
 The following section includes:

 - **1. Adding to Dashboard**
 - **2. Choosing a Specific Station to Add to the Dashboard**